thoughtbot/hotwire-example-template/README.md

 ## Searching while typing

-Whenever the end-user enters text into `<input type="search">` element, an [input][] event fill fire fore each keystroke and bubble up..
+Whenever the end-user enters text into `<input type="search">` element, an [input][] event will fire for each keystroke and bubble up..
 When the `<input>` element's text changes, we'll refresh the search results by submitting the corresponding `<form>` element.
 Since the `<form>` element targets the `<turbo-frame id="search_results">`, the frame will